 Our whistle-stop adventure had begun.
 It was going to be full on.

 Determined not to allow our fatigue to get the better of us we first headed to the beach.
-Classic British.
+Classic Brits.
 In desperate need of some sun and Vitamin D.

-Despite the temperature being considerably colder than we had expected (and prayed for) the sun was out in full glory and lite up the coastline.
+Despite the temperature being considerably colder than we had expected (and prayed for) the sun was out in full glory and lit up the coastline.

 Cape Spartel – Caves of Hercules: